NETR-Tree: An Eifficient Framework for Social-Based Time-Aware Spatial Keyword Query: Query Processing

 STSKQ processing is sketched in Alg.~\ref{alg:netr_search}.
 A max heap is employed to keep the index nodes and objects sorted in descending order of their scores (line 1).
-If the first entry in the heap is an object, it is the best object in the heap and will be inserted to the result set $Top_k(u,q)$ (lines 3-5).
-When $|Top_k(u,q)|$ exceeds $k$ meaning result set containing up to $k$ objects, the processing terminates (lines 6-7).
-For any node $\eta$ at time $t$, if $\eta.T(t)$ is $0$, it indicates that all the objects inside $\eta$'s area are closed at $t$, and so it is unnecessary to visit $\eta$'s child/descendant nodes (lines 8-9).
-Besides, objects and nodes with smaller scores than the top-$k$ objects in the heap are pruned out (line 12).
+If the first entry in the heap is an object, it is the best object in the heap and will be inserted into the result set $Top_k(u,q)$ (lines 3-5).
+For any node $\eta$ at time $t$, if $\eta.T(t)$ is $0$, it indicates that all the objects inside $\eta$'s area are closed at $t$, and so it is unnecessary to visit $\eta$'s child/descendant nodes (lines 6-7).
+Besides, objects and nodes outside search radius, not containing all query keywords or with smaller scores than the top-$k$ objects in the heap are pruned out (lines 6-7,10).
+In the end, it will return top-$k$ objects.

-We prove the correctness of Alg.~\ref{alg:netr_search} by Thm.~\ref{theorem:1}. \begin{theorem} Given a user $u$, the score of an internal node $N$ is larger than its descendant object $o$ for any query $q$. \end{theorem} \begin{proof} First, for an internal node $N$, the MBR of $N$ encloses all descendant objects, i.e., $\forall o \in$ $N$'s descendants, $\min\delta(q,N.rec) \le \delta(q,o)$, and the categories heterogeneity of $N$ must be not less than it descendants.
+We prove the correctness of Alg. \ref{alg:netr_search} by Thm. \ref{theorem:1}, which guarantees the theoretical reliability of NETR-Tree. \begin{theorem} Given a user $u$, the score of an internal node $N$ is larger than its descendant object $o$ for any query $q$. \end{theorem} \begin{proof} First, for an internal node $N$, the MBR of $N$ encloses all descendant objects, i.e., $\forall o \in$ $N$'s descendants, $\min\delta(q,N.rec) \le \delta(q,o)$, and the categories heterogeneity of $N$ must be not less than it descendants.
 Hence, it follows $F_g(q,N) \ge F_g(q,o)$.
 Second, since TF-IDF weight is the multiplication of IDF and TF$^{max}$ in $N$, i.e., $\max_{d\in D_N}(tf_{w,d})$ where $D_N$ represents all the text documents for objects inside $N$, it indicates that $F_k(q,N) \ge F_k(q,o)$.
 Finally, since for node $N$, both check-in probability and user check-in number are maximal among $N$'s descendants, we have $F_t(N,t) \ge F_t(o,t)$ and $F_s(u,N) \ge F_s(u,o)$ at any query time $t$, for any user $u$.
 All these inequalities lead to $F(u,q,N) \ge F(u,q,o)$. \end{proof}